UCLanTeamNaN/api-docs/docs/game.md

 **Response**: Expect the following schema on line 2:

 ```
-Game_State*, Round*, Message*
+Game_State*, Message*
 ```

-> NOTE: The round number is not sent for some reason, expect an empty **STRING**

-> NOTE: The message element is not always included in a response, I assume this is an API issue that needs resolving.

 * - OPEN/FUGITIVE/DETECTIVE/OVER
-* - The current round number, supposedly numeric but could be a string.
-* - A possibly empty string (It is not currently documented what this will be used for.)
+* - A possibly empty string
+    - Adds extra detail to game_state where present, i.e `Dr X has been caught.`

+> NOTE: This endpoint is supposed to return the round number (but doesn't)

 ## Failure Responses